-Contrasting efficiencies of N2O scavenging is another possible explanation for the decoupling between gene abundances and biogeochemical fluxes in these soils, as the catalytic efficiency of enzymes can vary with community structure and resource availability (Tischer et al., 2015), conditions which vary between boreal soil horizons.
-The observation that mineral soil has the capacity to reduce a substantial amount of organic soil-derived N2O even as nosZ abundances are reduced in mineral compared to organic soil provides a strong indication that nosZ in mineral soil is more efficient at scavenging N2O from the headspace than nosZ in the organic horizon.
+Contrasting efficiencies of N2O scavenging is another possible explanation for the decoupling between gene abundances and biogeochemical fluxes in these soils, as the catalytic efficiency of enzymes can vary with community structure and resource availability (Tischer et al., 2015), which are conditions that vary between boreal soil horizons.
+The observation that mineral soil has the capacity to reduce a substantial amount of organic soil-derived N2O even as nosZ abundances are reduced in mineral compared with organic soil, provides a strong indication that nosZ in mineral soil is more efficient at scavenging N2O from the headspace than nosZ in the organic horizon.
 Alternatively, it would be beneficial to increase efforts to detect the nosZ clade II in boreal forest soil organic and mineral horizons, as this clade is not detected by the nosZ primer and has a higher N2O consumption capacity than nosZ in European mineral soils (Jones et al., 2014).
-Consistent with our combination samples in the current study, there is increasing evidence that soils can serve as sinks for atmospheric N2O (Chapuis-Lardy et al. 2007), and interestingly, that this phenomenon can be particularly evident when soil water is limited (Goldberg and Gebauer, 2009).
-Therefore, given the varying gene abundance and enzyme efficiency with depth implied in this study, a likely fruitful area of research would be to explore mineral soil N2O sink capacity and mineral soil genetic response as moisture availability varies, as happens particularly during snowmelt periods and in fall within these boreal soils.
+Consistent with our combination samples in the current study, there is increasing evidence that soils can serve as sinks for atmospheric N2O (Chapuis-Lardy et al., 2007) and, interestingly, that this phenomenon can be particularly evident when soil water is limited (Goldberg and Gebauer, 2009).
+Therefore, given the varying gene abundance and enzyme efficiency with depth implied in this study, a likely fruitful area of research would be to explore the mineral soil N2O sink capacity and mineral soil genetic response as moisture availability varies - the occurrence of which is particularly notable during snowmelt periods and in fall within these boreal soils.

-5. Conclusions
+5 Conclusions

-The sensitivity of soil N_2O efflux to global change factors such as rising temperature can be high, as supported by this study, but the mechanisms driving N_2O sources and sinks remain challenging to elucidate.
-Indeed, variation of net soil denitrifier N2O efflux within climate region in this study, though less than variation across regions, warrants further consideration of within-region controls on N2O efflux.
-The meaningful differences in responses to temperature that we observed across regions, though, permitted us to address the three critical issues framed at the outset of this study; we conclude with three observations and questions for future research.
+The sensitivity of soil N2O efflux to global change factors such as rising temperature can be high, as supported by this study, but the mechanisms driving N2O sources and sinks remain challenging to elucidate.
+Indeed, variation of net soil denitrifier N2O efflux within climate region in this study, although less than variation across regions, warrants further consideration of within-region controls on N2O efflux.
+The meaningful differences in the responses to temperature that we observed across regions, however, permitted us to address the three critical issues framed at the outset of this study; we conclude with three observations and questions for future research.
 To improve Earth system models of greenhouse gas emissions we need to address the importance of varying N2O dynamics with soil depth.
-Indeed, this research highlights potentially different effectiveness of organisms possessing N2O-relevant functional genes as we move across depth.
-Is it ubiquitous that organisms possessing nosZ are more effective at reducing N2O to N2 in sub-surface soils?
+Indeed, this research highlights the potentially different effectiveness of organisms possessing N2O-relevant functional genes as we move across depth.
+Is it ubiquitous that organisms possessing nosZ are more effective at reducing N2O to N2 in subsurface soils?
 We have taken the first step towards this characterization, but similar studies should address this question in diverse ecosystems.
 Our results also illustrate that both denitrifier-mediated rates of N2O production and reduction can increase with warming, over both short- and long-term timescales, in boreal forest soils.
-In situ variables would undoubtedly alter the ex situ fluxes observed in this study, but we demonstrate that when conditions promote denitrification, the net response to warming in these boreal forest soils is dominated by N2O production.
-Finally, we remain uncertain of the relative importance of the denitrification pathway in N2O emissions in boreal forest soils (i.e. as compared to nitrification, co-denitrification, DNRA and others) and suggest similar approaches to explore the importance of historic climate regime, shorter-term temperature variation, and interactive responses among soil horizons in other biochemical pathways of soil N2O emission.
+In situ variables would undoubtedly alter the ex situ fluxes observed in this study, but we demonstrate that the net response to warming in these boreal forest soils is dominated by N2O production when conditions promote denitrification.
+Finally, we remain uncertain of the relative importance of the denitrification pathway in N2O emissions in boreal forest soils (i.e., compared with nitrification, co-denitrification, DNRA, and others) and suggest similar approaches to explore the importance of the historic climate regime, shorterterm temperature variation, and interactive responses among soil horizons in other biochemical pathways of soil N2O emission.